 I retired in 2011, and shortly thereafter was employed as an intelligence officer with the UK National Wildlife Crime Unit.
 I had to retire on ill health in January 2015 and now maintain an acre and a half of garden.
 I recently completed a year-long wildlife survey on a sporting estate in Highland Perthshire with an amazing biodiversity of birds and mammals.
 During the year I identified 89 species of birds including tree pipit, white-tailed eagle, redstart, goshawk, red kite and, something not seen on too many estates, at least eight nesting pairs of buzzards.

-I live on the outskirts of the village of Methven in Perthshire with my wife, Jan, Molly the dog, 22 khaki Campbell ducks and 5 hens.
-I have three daughters, four grand-daughters and a grandson.
+I live on the outskirts of the village of Methven in Perthshire with my wife, Jan, Molly the dog, 15 khaki Campbell ducks and 8 hens.
+I have three daughters, four grand-daughters, a grandson and two great-grandsons.
 My main hobbies now are gardening, writing, giving talks, watching wildlife in the garden and walking in the countryside.